 In November 2017, Codelco Tech, Codelco’s subsidiary for technological development decided to launch a challenge with ennomotive to find or develop a rock bolt that eliminated the halts in mining crushers.

 As a result, 5 new rock bolts that included new geometries and non-metallic materials were developed in record time using a global and cross-industry open innovation tool.
 The winning solution was designed by Serbian brothers, Petar and Milutin Smiljanic.
-New crushable rock bolts can either be made of steel and a new geometry or made of non-metallic materials such as PVC or dyneema ropes.
+New crushable rock bolts can either be made of steel and a new geometry or made of non-metallic materials such as PVC or Dyneema ropes.

 Automated Tunnel Reinforcement in ‘Block or Panel Caving’ projects

-The construction and reinforcement of tunnels in underground mining is a process that uses modern equipment and tools available in the market today.
+The construction and reinforcement of tunnels in underground mining is a process that uses modern mining technologies and tools available in the market today.
 However in mine-preparation projects by “Block or Panel Caving” with tunnels smaller than 4m x 4m, standard machinery cannot be used since it does not have enough space to operate and maintain the same productivity level.

 In August 2018, Mas Errázuriz, a leading company specialized in the execution of mining, energy, and medium-big size infrastructure works, decided to try ennomotive challenges to find a way to increase the productivity in this type of reinforcement projects.